rmorsomme/Sudoku-Solver/RMD.md

 Testing the algorithm: extreme cases
 ------------------------------------

-Surprisingly, even if the grid is empty, our algorithm manages to generate a valid solution very quickly.
+Surprisingly, even if the sudoku grid is empty, our algorithm manages to generate a valid solution very quickly.
 This indicates that solving sparse grids is not an issue for the algorithm.

 ``` r
 # Empty grid